Genivia/ugrep/README.md

 ### Find files by file signature and shebang "magic bytes" with -M and -t

+    --ignore-files[=FILE]
+            Ignore files and directories matching the globs in each FILE when encountered in recursive searches.
+The default FILE is `.gitignore'.
+Matching files and directories located in the directory tree rooted at a FILE's location are ignored by temporarily overriding the --exclude and --exclude-dir globs.
+            Files and directories specified as FILE arguments are not ignored.
+            This option may be repeated.
     -M MAGIC, --file-magic=MAGIC
             Only files matching the signature pattern MAGIC are searched.
-The signature \"magic bytes\" at the start of a file are compared to the `MAGIC' regex pattern.
+The signature \"magic bytes\" at the start of a file are compared to the MAGIC regex pattern.
 When matching, the file will be searched.
+            When MAGIC is preceded by a `!' or a `^', skip files with matching MAGIC signatures.
 This option may be repeated and may be combined with options -O and -t to expand the search.
-This option is relatively slow as every file on the search path is read to compare MAGIC.
+Every file on the search path is read, making searches potentially more expensive.
     -t TYPES, --file-type=TYPES
             Search only files associated with TYPES, a comma-separated list of file types.
-Each file type corresponds to a set of file name extensions passed to option -O.  For capitalized file types, the search is expanded to include files found on the search path with matching file signature magic bytes passed to option -M.  This option may be repeated.
+Each file type corresponds to a set of filename extensions passed to option -O.  For capitalized file types, the search is expanded to include files with matching file signature magic bytes, as if passed to option -M.  When a type is preceeded by a `!' or a `^', excludes files of the specified type.
+This option may be repeated.
+    --stats
+            Display statistics on the number of files and directories searched.
+            Display the inclusion and exclusion constraints applied.

+To recursively list all files that start with `#!` shebangs:

+    ugrep -Rl -M'#!' ''

-To recursively list all files that start with `#!` shebangs with `-M'#!.*'`:
+To recursively list all files that start with `#` but not with `#!` shebangs:

-    ugrep -Rl -M'#!.*' ''
+    ugrep -Rl -M'#' -M'^#!' ''

 To recursively list all Python files (extension `.py` or a shebang) with `-tPython`:

     ugrep -Rl -tPython ''

+To recursively list all non-shell files with `-t^Shell`:

+    ugrep -Rl -t^Shell ''

 To list Python files (extension `.py` or a shebang) that have import statements, excluding hidden files: